 - suicide prevention

 Professor Daniel Hermens, BSc W'gong., Grad Dip (Psychol) Syd., PhD Syd.
 HDR Supervisor Professor Daniel Hermens is a cognitive psychophysiologist who studies brain development, as well as psychiatric and substance use disorders in young people.
-He leads the Youth Mental Health & Neurobiology program and is the Deputy Director at the Sunshine Coast Mind and Neuroscience Thompson Institute.
+He leads the Youth Mental Health & Neurobiology program and is the Deputy Director at the Thompson Institute.
 Daniel has training and expertise in youth mental health, cognitive psychophysiology, neuropsychology, neuroimaging, substance misuse and clinical trials.
 He has extensive expertise in conducting large neurobiologically informed longitudinal cohort studies, with multimodal (neuropsychological, neuroimaging) datasets of various patient groups, such as depression, psychosis, bipolar disorder and substance misuse.

 In the newsUSC Newsroom